jmmendez-ops/jmmendez-ops/README.md

 ### About me

 This Fella is a computer science student from the Philippines, currently learning the ropes of software development.
-I like turning small ideas into working tools — mostly through Python automation.
+I like turning small ideas into working tools, mostly through Python automation.

 - 🐍 I build Python automation scripts (things like bulk credential/hash testing tools using plain `.txt` input files)
-- Currently learning **Dart & Flutter** to move into mobile app development
+- Currently learning Dart & Flutter to move into mobile app development
 - I have a bunch of projects in progress (currently private, but releasing them soon)
 - 💡 Always experimenting with small automation ideas that solve a real (or fun) problem